xamarinhq/app-conference/README.md

 # Additional setup

 ## Push Notifications
-All of the code for Azure Notification Hubs has been integrated into the Xamarin Evolve application, you will just need to setup your Azure Notifcation Hub Keys and Google Keys.
-Please read through the [startup guide](https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-overview/) and then fill in your keys in: **XamarinEvolve.Utils/Helpers/Constants.cs**
+All of the code for Azure Notification Hubs has been integrated into the Conference application, you will just need to setup your Azure Notifcation Hub Keys and Google Keys.
+Please read through the [startup guide](https://azure.microsoft.com/en-us/documentation/articles/notification-hubs-overview/) and then fill in your keys in: **Conference.Utils/Helpers/Constants.cs**

 ## Google Maps API key (Android)